kitkat6410/COSC360_Project/ProjectProposal.md

   * Have access to the database on the backend.
   * Access to archived blog history.
   * Ability to ban users.
-  * Access to customer profiles.
+  * Access to customer profiles and usage history.
   * Access to visual data information.